US marks 21st anniversary of 9/11 terror attacks | Law-Order

 And the attacks have cast a long shadow into the personal lives of thousands of people who survived, responded or lost loved ones, friends and colleagues.

-Vice President Kamala Harris and husband Doug Emhoff are due at the National Sept 11 Memorial in New York, but by tradition, no political figures speak at the ground zero ceremony.
-It centres instead on victims' relatives reading aloud the names of the dead.
+Vice President Kamala Harris and husband Doug Emhoff joined the observance at the National Sept.
+11 Memorial in New York, but by tradition, no political figures speak at the ground zero ceremony.
+It centers instead on victims' relatives reading aloud the names of the dead.

 Some relatives also lament that a nation which came together — to some extent — after the attacks has since splintered apart.
 So much so that federal law enforcement and intelligence agencies, which were reshaped to focus on international terrorism after 9/11, now see the threat of domestic violent extremism as equally urgent.